Frequently Asked Questions

 Yes.
 A surviving spouse, caregiver, dependent, or family member/legal executor can make a claim for the DTC on behalf of the deceased person.

 We at BMD Services understand how health benefits like the Canadian Disability Tax Credit can be confusing.
-The simplest way to find out if you may qualify is to give us a quick call on our Toll Free line at 1-855-546-9199.
+The simplest way to find out if you may qualify is to complete our online Free DTC Assessment, or you can complete a contact form on our website, email us, or you can give us a quick call on our Toll Free line at 1-855-546-9199.
 It’s your right to know if you have money coming to you, so let us help.